Why and how to hire Voice Over Artists for your videos.

 Do I really need to write anything about UpWork?
 If you’re a freelancer, you know what UpWork does.
 They are a platform for companies or other freelancers to outsource jobs.
-They kind of have a negative connotation about them for hurting budgets across the industry.
+UpWork has had a troubled history with regards to disruption of the industry and how much their freelancers actually make.
 However, if you’ve got a bad budget, then you’re probably looking here.
 There's definitely is a reason why they exist.

-To be completely frank, you get what you get with UpWork.
+To be completely frank, you get what you pay for with UpWork.
 If you put in enough effort, you can get a really great VO for almost nothing.
 Will you feel good about it, though?
 Will you?
 Will you?!

 Coaching talent can be one of the most difficult parts of the entire Motion Design process, but it doesn’t have to be.
 Directing and coaching VO artists is a skill that must be practiced.
 In this tutorial from our Making Giants series, Joey shares how he coaches VO artists by giving us a behind-the-scenes look at the process.